 The requirement for the long-range TRIGAT LR missile was identified as a replacement for Euromissile’s HOT missile first produced in 1978, the BGM-71 TOW missile from Raytheon first produced in 1970 and the Swingfire missile from MBDA (Matra BAe Dynamics, UK) first produced in 1967.

 The Osiris mast-mounted sight for a helicopter is produced by SAGEM (formerly SFIM Industries) and was designed for both HOT and TRIGAT missiles.
-The Osiris electro-optical acquisition system provides passive detection, recognition and identification of the target.
-The mast-mounted sight is equipped with an IR CCD thermal imager and a CCD television camera on a gyrostabilised platform.
+The Osiris electro-optical acquisition system provides passive detection, recognition, and identification of the target.
+The mast-mounted sight is equipped with an IR CCD thermal imager and a CCD television camera on a gyro-stabilised platform.

 Both long-range and medium-range TRIGAT use thrust vector control for high agility in flight and precision targeting.
-The operating range is given as 500m to 5,000m, but the range is extendible to 7,000m.
+The operating range is specified as 500m to 5,000m, but the range is extendible to 7,000m.
 Salvo firing provides a firing rate of up to four missiles in eight seconds.

 TRIGAT LR can be applied in direct attack or terminal dive modes.
 The system is equipped with a tandem shaped charge warhead for high lethality against modern reactive armour.
 A proximity charge detonates at an optimum distance from the target.